Quick answer: what PWM sensitivity is, and what actually helps

 How do I know if my monitor uses PWM?

 The reliable home method is your phone's slow-motion camera.
 Point it at your screen, lower the brightness to about 20%, and record.
 Rolling horizontal dark bands mean the light output is flickering, most often PWM dimming.
 A clean, even image means DC dimming or high-frequency PWM.
-For measured numbers, look up your exact model on the RTINGS flicker test or the NotebookCheck PWM database.
-Full steps are on our flicker test page.
+For measured numbers, look up your exact model on the RTINGS flicker test or in the NotebookCheck PWM ranking of laptops, phones, and tablets.
+Both publish measured flicker frequency for hundreds of devices.
+Step by step instructions are on CircadianShield's monitor flicker test page if you want to run the camera method properly.

 What PWM frequency is safe?